goto40/self-dsl/docs/xtext_deploy_command_line.md

  * Close eclipse
  * Clone [https://github.com/basilfx/xtext-standalone-maven-build](https://github.com/basilfx/xtext-standalone-maven-build)
-   (There is a good description there what to do)
+   into some temporary directory (there is a good description there what to do)
  * Copy the ...standalone-folder into your ...parent folder (side-by-side to your other projects)
  * Rename the folder to match your project name (e.g.